SajjadAkherati99/Twitgram-Application/README.md

 # Twitgram-Application
+This project was the final project of advanced programming course.
+We wanted to develope the graphical interface for a social media application like twitter.
-Here, you can see some screenshots from the developped game:
+Here, you can see some screenshots from the developped project:
 # Screenshots
 <p align="center">
   <img width="1270" height="120" src="./screenshots/1.PNG">